htoomin1997/gm-take-home-server/README.md

 Because there is no sensitive information, I have included the connection string directly, but I cannot stress enough how this should be put in an env file usually.

+Something that I did not anticipate, is that Big Sur actually messed up a lot of my dbs.
+Both Mongo and Postgres stopped working after the update!!! :(

+I ended up using the Cloud version of mongo because you can create a free cluster.
+Because there is no information in here that is too sensitive, I have kept the connection string in the code itself, but that should usually be put in a .env file to be git ignored.

 The largest dependency is the csv parser that I downloaded to help facilitate easier csv parsing.

 The build environment is MacOS for this server as well.